cyrus-nodejs/chatplanet/README.md

-# MERN App with Group and Private Messaging
+# MYSQL MERN Chatting App with Group and Private Messaging

 ## Overview
 This is a full-stack MERN application with group and private messaging features.
 It uses MySQL for relational data storage and provides users with real-time communication in a modern chat application.
 The app allows users to send messages to groups or privately to other users.